usexfg/COLD-DAO/README.md

 **XFG Interest Rate** : as COLD and XFG are the same supply by atomic unit (only decimal place differs) **interest is factored using a supply ratio** of 1:100000 ( 1 $COLD : 100,000 $XFG  or  1 $XFG : 0.00001 $COLD )

-                       Foe each time XFG doubles/halves in price, interest rates in Red Mercury rise/fall by half.
+                       For the initial wave of onboarding, each time XFG doubles or halves in price, interest rates in Red Mercury (COLD) shall rise/fall by half.
+Such as:

                        XFG at $0.0015 =  0.15% APR paid in COLD
                        XFG at $0.0033 =  0.33% APR paid in COLD